exla-ai/InferX/docker/README.md

-# Exla SDK Docker Image Management
+# InferX Docker Image Management

-This directory contains tools for managing Docker images used by the Exla SDK.
+This directory contains tools for managing Docker images used by InferX.

 ## Simple ECR Push Script